-The 2004 Annual Meeting of Stockholders of 8x8, Inc., a Delaware corporation (the "Company"), will be held on Tuesday, August 10, 2004, at 2:00 p.m., local time, at the offices of the Company at 2445 Mission College Boulevard, Santa Clara, California 95054, for the following purposes:
+The 2005 Annual Meeting of Stockholders (the "Annual Meeting") of 8x8, Inc., a Delaware corporation (the "Company"), will be held on Tuesday, August 23, 2005, at 2:00 p.m., local time, at the corporate offices of the Company at 3151 Jay Street, Santa Clara, California 95054, for the following purposes:

-- 1. The election of five directors; - 2.
-The ratification of the appointment of PricewaterhouseCoopers LLP as independent auditors of the Company for the fiscal year ending March 31, 2005; and - 3.
+- 1. The election of five directors to hold office until the 2006 Annual Meeting and until their respective successors have been elected and qualified; and - 2.
 To transact such other business as may properly come before the meeting.

 These items of business are more fully described in the proxy statement accompanying this notice.
-Only stockholders of record at the close of business on June 30, 2004, are entitled to notice of and to vote at the meeting.
+Only stockholders of record at the close of business on June 27, 2005, are entitled to notice of and to vote at the meeting any adjournment or postponement thereof.

 All stockholders are cordially invited to attend the annual meeting in person.
 However, to assure your representation at the meeting, you are urged to mark, sign, date and return the enclosed proxy card as promptly as possible in the enclosed self-addressed envelope.
 Any stockholder of record attending the annual meeting may vote in person even if he or she has previously returned a proxy.
+For ten days prior to the Annual Meeting, a complete list of stockholders entitled to vote at the Annual Meeting will be available for examination by any stockholder, for any purpose relating to this Annual Meeting, during ordinary business hours at the Company's corporate headquarters located at 3151 Jay Street, Santa Clara, California 95054.